Do Cats Hate Us?

 Cats Have Preferred Companions

 A better way to of cats is that they’re selectively social.
 Once you earn their trust, they’re your buddy.
 Cats may not trust every human for whatever reason, but it definitely does not mean that they hate us.
-We also do a lot of things that cats aren’t huge fans of and are surprised when they don’t want to be around us.
+We also do a lot of things that cats don’t like and are surprised when they don’t want to be around us.

 All that said, it is true that SOME cats may not like any humans.
 Notice how much emphasis I put on the word “some” in that sentence.
-Numbers vary, but some sources suggest about 15% of cats have a purrsonality that makes them less prone to being a ball of snuggles.
-Cats also have a socialization period early in life.
-If they aren’t exposed to humans or other animals while they are young kittens, they may never be that thrilled about others.
+Numbers vary, but some sources suggest about 15% of cats have a purrsonality that makes them not like human attention.
+Cats have a socialization period early in life.
+If they aren’t exposed to humans or other animals while they are young kittens, it can take a lot of work for them to be okay with interactions with humans.

 You’ll notice how small the percentage of cats that don’t ever like us is so chances are your cat didn’t hate that you’re around.
 They may just express their feelings in ways that are hard to read.
-I suggest taking some time to learn about cat body language to help understand your cat better.
+Learning about cat body language can help understand what your cat is actually trying to tell you.

 Why The Increase In Depression?

 So is there any truth to the tweet above or the veterinarian’s observations?
-Possibly somewhere in there, there may be a grain of truth.
+There may be a grain of truth.
 This is an anecdote and given the myths out there about cats, it’s easy for people to pay more attention to findings that confirm their beliefs about cats being antisocial.
-It’s possible that this affected the vet’s observations.
+That may have affected the vet’s observations.

 Cats Like Predictable Schedules

-That isn’t the most likely explanation to explain the increase in upset cats, however.
-It’s actually much more simple and ties back to cats being prey animals: Cats like predictability (which is why automatic feeders can be a great choice for reducing stress in cats).
-Unexpected events back in the day may have resulted in, as previously mentioned, them prematurely joining the fossil record.
+The increase in cats with symptoms that look like depression has a simpler explanation: Cats like predictability (which is why automatic feeders can be a great choice for reducing stress in cats).
+Unexpected event could signal danger which may have resulted in, as previously mentioned, them turning into a snack instead of eating snacks themselves.
 Cats are much happier if they know what is coming and prefer familiarity.

 Cats can take a while to adjust to changes in their routine so while we may have adapted quickly, some cats may still be adjusting.
-Plus as things started changing and people started returning to work and doing more outside the home, that was another adjustment for the cats.
-Throw on top of that people returning to spending more time at home again as COVID surged, you’ve got a recipe for unpredictability.
+As things started changing again when people started returning to work and doing more outside the home, that was another adjustment for the cats.

 Can you blame the cats for being upset?!
 As much as we found the last year to be distressing, we had the advantage of at least understanding what was happening.
 To our cats, it was just change after change after change.
-I think they’re forgiven for being a bit upset by that.
+It makes sense they’d seem a little off.

 Why Does This Matter?